softwaredeveloptam/restful-api/README.md

 `.env` file needs to be created that will take the following parameters.

 ```
+SERVER_HOST - Host URL to access the server.
+SERVER_PORT - Host PORT to access the server.
-HOST - web/local address where the MariaDB database is located.
+DB_HOST - web/local address where the MariaDB database is located.
-USER - username on the MariaDB server.
+DB_USER - username on the MariaDB server.
-PASSWORD - Password to access MariaDB.
+DB_PASSWORD - Password to access MariaDB.
-DB_NAME - Database Name.
+DB_NAME - `retail_ai`.
 ORIGINS - CORS Related Websites.
 ```